Small Talk, Russian Style: Tips and Expressions for Starting Conversations with Locals

 You can hear the phrase spoken numerous times by at least two different people, which is helpful for training yourself to understand a variety of Russian speaking styles and accents.

-This two-hour video shares with you the 1,000 most-used phrases in Russian conversations.
+This hour-long video shares with you the 500 most-used phrases in Russian conversations.

 7 Common Russian Phrases for Sparkling Small Talk with Anyone